Call Mon-Sun:

 Can You Overdose on Zoloft ( sertraline )?

 Yes, it is definitely possible for SSRI poisoning to occur.
 A substantial Zoloft overdose requires emergency medical intervention to prevent major health problems.
-We could not find any recorded instances of fatal Zoloft overdose, though certainly there are cases where an overdose required urgent medical attention for symptoms of Zoloft-induced serotonin syndrome.50 At an ICU, there are proper equipment and personnel to treat such a dire situation in a timely and effective manner.
+We could not find any recorded instances of fatal Zoloft overdose, though certainly there are cases where an overdose required urgent medical attention.
+One example, Zoloft-induced serotonin syndrome, is best treated in an ICU.50 At an ICU, the proper equipment and personnel ensure patient care is given in a timely and effective manner.

-According to the National Institute of Health (NIH), the use of intravenous benzodiazepines is sometimes required during Zoloft overdose to prevent seizures.
+According to the National Institute of Health (NIH), intravenous benzodiazepines are sometimes initiated during an overdose of Zoloft to prevent seizures.
 Extra cooling measures must be used to reduce hyperthermia, always under the direction of an EMT or other medical staff attending to the patient.51

 Treatment for Zoloft Withdrawal

 Zoloft has become one of the most frequently prescribed antidepressants in the US.
-Of equal importance is that depressive disorders have become one of the most frequently diagnosed conditions.
-These two facts together underscore two important steps toward improved health:
+At the same time, statistics show that depressive disorders have become one of the most frequently diagnosed conditions.
+These two facts clearly show that the use of prescription drugs to treat mental illness is a losing battle.

-• Providing safe treatment programs for those who have decided on Zoloft withdrawal, and
+• Safe treatment should be available for those who have decided on Zoloft withdrawal, and

 Zoloft Withdrawal Treatment at Alternative to Meds Center